(96): Kannywood, a Film Industry in Need of Revaluation

 To our respected religious scholars, I honestly believe that it’s high time we went beyond the rhetoric of criticising, even lambasting, filmmakers for doing what we consider a distortion and aberration of our culture and religion.
 About a couple of years ago, some concerned individuals came up with a brilliant idea to film what may be compatible with Islam.
 They named their company Islamic Film Empire (IFE).
 However, they have yet to release a single film.
 The project is, in essence, put on hold.
 This is, apparently, connected to the lack of support from the Muslim intelligentsia.

 Equally important, the local and international Hausa media houses should report more about Kannywood affairs.
-Freedom Radio, Kano has for long given a slot for that, and now the BBC Hausa are doing quite well, others have yet to “do the needful”, to use a popular Nigerian parlance.
-I believe so much about the goings-on of Kannywood, beside the controversies of course, has newsworthiness which the Hausa speaking world – and non-Hausas, too – will appreciate.
+Freedom Radio, Kano has for long given a slot for that, and now the BBC Hausa are doing quite well, others have yet to “do the needful”, to use popular Nigerian parlance.
+I believe so much about the goings-on of Kannywood, beside the controversies, of course, has newsworthiness which the Hausa speaking world – and non-Hausas, too – will appreciate.

 The earlier we understand that film has come to stay the better.
 In Kano, the epicentre of Kannywood, cinema culture has recently returned with full force.
 This has emboldened some filmmakers to invest more in the franchise, start using high definition camera, etc. This is to make their films worthy of cinema screening and premiering.
 With this occurring, much more big-budget flicks are expectedly in the pipeline.
 However, the whole thing needs upliftment and should not be left in the hands of a very few professionals, businessmen and women and the artists.

 It may interest you to know that Nollywood is today the second largest employer after Agriculture in Nigeria (Surprise, huh?
 Google it).
-Their films are amazingly popular in Africa and beyond.
+Their films are amazingly widespread in Africa and beyond.
 The industry is no longer regarded as exclusively a Nigeria ‘thing’ but as a pan-African cultural phenomenon.
-Without fear of contraction, I know Kannywood can barely reach that height for several reasons; yet, its potentials are much bigger than what we presently have.
+Without fear of contraction, I know Kannywood can barely reach that height for several reasons; yet, its potentials are much more significant than what we presently have.
 They only beg to be harnessed by none other than us – the academics, government, religious scholars and other individuals.